 Assemble by gluing the handle underneath the umbrella, with a little peaking out the top, if possible.
 If the kids haven’t made their “J” handles tall enough, have them glue another small piece of card stock to the top of the umbrella (on the underside).

-When the painted paper is dry, glue the umbrella on the center of the paper, and embellish the umbrella with the black marker by drawing lines along the edges.
+When the painted paper is dry, glue the umbrella on the center of the paper, and embellish the umbrella art with a black marker by drawing lines along the edges.

 Directed Drawing Umbrella Art Projects . . .